 MATHEMATICS is the universal language.
 We believe in deepening the understanding of every student by enriching the learning experience and promoting an enjoyment of the subject.
 The mathematics department at Brymore, is passionate about making a difference to every student’s life chances.

-We encourage parents to support their sons, by testing them on tables for a few minutes a day, engaging with on-line MyMaths and MathsWatch prep by checking results and learning about what has been set before your son asks for help.
+We encourage parents to support their sons, by testing them on tables for a few minutes a day in key stage three, engaging with on-line Hegarty Maths and MathsWatch prep by checking results and learning about what has been set before your son asks for help.

-Mathematics in Year 7 and 8 (Key Stage 3)
+Mathematics in Year 7, 8 and 9 (Key Stage 3)

 Boys are placed in ability groups, which are regularly reviewed.
 They are continuously monitored by their teacher and assessed on each topic area covered, then feedback on success and areas of improvement can be personalised.
 We encourage an enjoyment of the subject through competition and making use of our inspiring surroundings.
 Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.

 What will GCSE maths be like?